mkogan1/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     - rados_ng : rados key-value (better resiliency)
     - rados_cluster: clustered rados backend (active/active)

+RecoveryBackendIPBased(bool, default false)
+    Whether recovery backend to be used is based on the IP hosted by that Ganesha instance.
+    By default the recovery backend is based on the node name / node id.
+The IP based recovery backend will help in assigning / removing IPs to Ganesha instances on the fly.
+Useful in case of virtual/floating IPs are in use and which need to be moved across for HA purpose.

 RecoveryRoot(path, default "/var/lib/nfs/ganesha")
     Specify the root recovery directory for fs or fs_ng recovery backends.